How to Create a Headless WooCommerce Store: Easy Guide

 • Perfect for complex eCommerce stores with unique product data.

-In a headless WooCommerce site, handling navigation is different from traditional WordPress sites.
+On a headless site, handling navigation differs from that on traditional WordPress sites.
 Instead of relying on server-side routing, you need a client-side router to manage page transitions and URLs within your single-page application (SPA).

 Key Benefits: